VictorBuch/VictorBuch/README.md

 ### Hello there 👋

-- 🔭 I’m currently working as a junior frontend engineer at StudentPulse.io
+- 🔭 I’m currently working as a frontend engineer at StudentPulse.io
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently loving Vue.js

 <!--